-This bill amends Louisiana's Revised Statutes concerning oilfield site restoration by transferring the responsibilities from the Oilfield Site Restoration Commission to the Natural Resources Trust Authority.
+This bill amends Louisiana's Revised Statutes concerning oilfield site restoration by transferring responsibilities from the Oilfield Site Restoration Commission to the Natural Resources Trust Authority.
 It establishes the Oilfield Site Restoration Fund, which will be managed by the Trust Authority under the oversight of the State Mineral and Energy Board.
-The legislation introduces a new fee structure for oilfield site restoration, with increased fees for crude oil and gas production, and mandates that the proceeds be directed to the newly created fund.
-Additionally, the bill allows the Trust Authority to enter into financial agreements and manage federal funds for restoration efforts and orphan well plugging.
+Key provisions include the authority to execute financial agreements, the calculation and collection of increased oilfield site restoration fees, and the administration of federal funds for site restoration and orphan well plugging.
+The bill also repeals the existing commission and outlines the Trust Authority's functions, such as approving contractors for site assessments and managing the restoration fund.

 Statutes affected: HB23 Original: 30:81(B), 30:83(F)(2), 30:1(B)(3), 30:86(A)(2), 30:87(A)